Mohammad Jamil Hammoud al-Amili: Meeting Muhammad al-Mahdi

 He holds that "meeting" Muhammad al-Mahdi in the present age is a real possibility according to various Twelver Shi'a narrations; he tries to reconcile other contradictory narrations by making a semantic differentiation between "seeing" the Mahdi (which is described as kufr) and "meeting" the Mahdi; he did not elaborate on the extent to which the two are different, and went on to claim to have "met" the Mahdi twice himself.

 Homemaking

 In multiple fatwas, he ruled it to be obligatory for a wife to engage in homemaking, and that the sin of a woman who doesn't do so falls on the husband.

 Marriage to promiscuous women

 Being in a permanent marriage with women known for, or suspected of promiscuous behavior until proven otherwise, was ruled unanimously prohibited by al-Amili.
 He also considers it to be a Naseeha for men to warn other men of the immoral behavior of a woman they're considering for marriage, rather than ruling it to be backbiting, and that being engaged in any form of civil marriage makes one an adulterer.

 Gazing at infidel women

-Like Sistani, he ruled it to be permissible for Muslim men to look at dhimmi, or infidel women, without lowering their gaze, because they do not enjoy islamic rights, and don't have the same privileges.
+He ruled it to be permissible for Muslim men to look at dhimmi, or infidel women, without lowering their gaze, because they do not enjoy islamic rights, and don't have the same privileges.